Ryan Gosling Won’t Perform At The Oscars 2017

 — ✯jess✯ (@bIackadder) February 11, 2017

-At this year’s Oscars awards ceremony, Ryan Gosling is nominated in the Best Actor category and will be competing against Andrew Garfield, Denzel Washington, Casey Affleck and Viggo Mortensen.
+At this year’s Oscars awards ceremony, Ryan Gosling is nominated in the Best Actor category and will be competing against Andrew Garfield, Denzel Washington, Casey Affleck, and Viggo Mortensen.
 The awards ceremony will be held on February 26.

 Even though Mendes was the inspiration behind Ryan Gosling’s iconic line in La La Land, director Chazelle holds the sole screenwriting credit for the film, which is also nominated for Best Picture and Best Original Screenplay at Oscars 2017.